zerubeus/synthgenie/api/docs/pydantic_ai_notes.md

 class NeverResultType(TypedDict):
     """
-    Never ever coerce data to this type.
+    Never ever coerce config to this type.
     """

     never_use_this: str